 TCM Psoriasis Treatment

-Psoriasis is a chronic autoimmune skin condition that affects millions worldwide.
+Psoriasis, 白疕 (Bai Bi), also known as 牛皮癣 (Niu Pi Xian) or 银屑病 (Yin Xie Bing) in Chinese, is a chronic autoimmune skin condition that affects millions worldwide, and an estimated 40,000 Singaporeans.
 Individuals with this skin disorder will experience a sped-up skin production process, causing scaling on the skin’s surface.
 Inflammation and redness around the scales are also common.

 These scales usually develop on the individual’s joints, such as the elbow or knee.
 However, they can also form anywhere on the body, including the face, neck, hands, and feet.
 Typical psoriatic scales develop in thick, red patches and are whitish-silver.
 But on darker skin tones, the scales may appear purplish, dark brown with grey scales.
 Occasionally, these patches may crack and bleed.